kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * Admin creates a VolumeGroupClass, with the SupportVolumeGroupSnapshot boolean flag set to true.
 * User creates a new empty VolumeGroup, specifying the above VolumeGroupClass.
 A new empty VolumeGroupContent will also be created and bound to the VolumeGroup.
-* Add an existing PVC to an existing VolumeGroup (VolumeGroup can be empty to start with or it can have other PVCs already) by adding VolumeGroup name as a label to the PVC.
+* Add an existing PVC to an existing VolumeGroup (VolumeGroup can be empty to start with or it can have other PVCs already) by adding a label specified by the labelSelector in the VolumeGroup to the PVC.
   * The VolumeGroup name is added by user to each PVC, not by the VolumeGroup controller.
 The VolumeGroup controller watches PVCs and reacts to the PVC updated with a VolumeGroup name event as described in the following step.
 * VolumeGroup is modified so the existing PVC is added to the PVCList in the Status.
 VolumeGroupContent is also modified so the PV is added to the PVList in the Status.
   * Note: The VolumeGroup controller will be implemented to have a desired state